Three-dimensional quantum anomalous Hall effect in Weyl semimetals

-The discovery of the quantum Hall effect in the presence of a relatively strong magnetic field has profoundly inspired the study of topological phase of matter\upcite{hasan2010topological,qi2011topological,shen2012topological,chang2023colloquium,chiu2016class,moore2010the,yan2017topological,senthil2015symmetry,hasan2011three,tokura2019magnetic,armitage2018weyl,lv2021experimental,hasan2017discovery,von202040,yoshioka2002the,burkov2016topological}, which not only deepens our understanding of condensed materials beyond the scope of symmetry breaking but also holds significant promises in device application with low or even zero energy dissipation.
-In principle, since the role of magnetic field can be completely replaced by spontaneous magnetic ordering, quantum Hall effect\upcite{moore2010the,von202040,yoshioka2002the} and its anomalous counterpart, termed quantum anomalous Hall effect\upcite{chang2023colloquium,haldane1988model,chang2013experimental}, typically appear as complimentary pair.
-These two prominent states can be unifyingly understood within the framework of the Thouless-Kohmoto-Nightingale-Nijs (TKNN) theory\upcite{thouless1982quantized,checkelsky2014tra}, which connects them and their essential properties, such as the quantized Hall resistance $R_h=h/e^2$, with intuitive band topology characterized by the first Chern number $\mathcal{C}$ through the bulk-boundary correspondence\upcite{hatsugai1993chern,prodan2016bulk}.
-While the quantum Hall effect was recently extended to three-dimensional case\upcite{zhao2024quantum,jin2018three,wang2017quantum,li2020quantum,chang2021three,ma2021three}, leading to the successful observation of the three-dimensional quantum Hall effect with strongly enhanced tunability\upcite{tang2019three,zhang2019quantum,zhang2017evolution,uchida2017quantum,schumann2018observation}, its anomalous counterpart in three dimensions still stands as a gap in the Hall effect family.
+\begin{multicols}{2} The discovery of the quantum Hall effect in the presence of a relatively strong magnetic field has profoundly inspired the study of topological phase of matter \cite{Hasantopological,qi2011topological,chang2023colloquium}, which not only deepens our understanding of condensed materials beyond the scope of symmetry breaking but also holds significant promise in device application with low or even vanishing energy dissipation.
+In principle, since the role of magnetic field can be completely replaced by magnetic ordering, quantum Hall effect and its anomalous counterpart, termed quantum anomalous Hall effect, typically appear as complementary pair.
+These two prominent states can be understood within the same framework of the Thouless-Kohmoto-Nightingale-Nijs (TKNN) theory \cite{thouless1982quantized}, which connects them and their essential properties, such as the quantized Hall resistance $R_{\text{h}}=h/e^2$, with intuitive band topology characterized by the first Chern number $\mathcal{C}$ through the bulk-boundary correspondence \cite{hatsugai1993chern}.
+While the quantum Hall effect was recently extended to three-dimensional case \cite{Wang20173D}, leading to the observation of the three-dimensional quantum Hall effect with strongly enhanced tunability \cite{Zhang2017quantum,tang2019three}, its anomalous counterpart without external magnetic field in three dimensions still remains a gap in the Hall effect family. {Moreover, although prior studies show that QAHE survives when stacking Chern insulator thin films to the 3D limit when the thickness exceeds the vertical mean free path \cite{Kim2018,Jin2018,Zhao20233D}, the QAHE therein is confined only to the same plane perpendicular to the stacking direction, maintaining 2D physics.}